 What if we told you that your roof could help reduce your long-term overhead?
 Pretty exciting, right?
 Having a properly insulated commercial roof can save your business thousands of dollars.
 This is accomplished by saving in heating and cooling bills.
 Also, employees work more efficiently when they’re comfortable.

 Proper insulation can create a more comfortable work environment for your employees.
 The American Society of Interior Designers (ASID) shared its results from a recent study, and their numbers indicate that â€œcompensation was the only aspect of their jobs people found less satisfactory than physical work space.

 Additionally, having roofing insulation can reduce the risk of ice damming and other damage that can be caused by extreme temperature fluctuation.
 Risk reduction is a major consideration for commercial project managers, so keep this in mind.

 More efficient and happy employees, reduced energy bills, and risk prevention are three major benefits that your commercial roof should provide.

 There’s a reason that Slate & Slate Roofing is in the top 1% of all Oregon contractors.
 We pride ourselves on being one of the best commercial roofing contractors in Salem, Oregon.
-If you’ve got any questions or would like a free quote on your commercial roofing project, give us a call today at (503) 585-2338.
+If you’ve got any questions or would like a quote on your commercial roofing project, give us a call today at (503) 585-2338.